Marakaz/simply-password-generator/README.md

-# Password Generator with first steps of bootstrap.
+# Password Generator with first steps of Django framework & bootstrap.

 ## The generator will further developed with new functions.